Field Trip Buses

 - It is essential to review the cancellation policy of the selected charter company.

 6. All trips must have approved coaches, teachers, and/or chaperones.
 A minimum ratio of one adult chaperone (21 years or older) for every 15 students in grades 6-12 (10 students to one adult for grades PK-5) is required.
-The Superintendent or designee may mandate a certificated staff member as a chaperone.
+The Superintendent or designee may require a certificated staff member to serve as a chaperone.
 Chaperones must have successfully undergone the DOJ/FBI fingerprint process for any field trip or activity.

 7. Trip cancellations: School bus trips must be canceled at least twenty-four hours before the scheduled trip time to avoid a minimum charge of $485.00 per bus.